 Lawrence, Charles A. Jr.

-Born July 22, 1914, Charles A. Lawrence Jr. grew up in Seattle and received his Bachelorís degree in Architecture from the University of Washington in 1938.
-He continued his education in Boston, with a Masterís degree from MIT.
-Before returning to Seattle, Lawrence gained valuable experience working as a draftsman for the National Park Service.
-He then worked for a variety of architectural firms including B. Sumner Grozen in New Jersey, Loveless & Frey, and McClelland & Jones in Seattle.
+Born July 22, 1914, Charles Albert Lawrence Jr. grew up in Seattle and received his Bachelor’s in Architecture from the University of Washington (UW) in 1938.
+He continued his education in Boston, with a Master’s degree from MIT.
+IN the summer during his schooling, Lawrence gained valuable experience working as a draftsman for the National Park Service (1937), Loveless & Frey in Seattle (1938), and the firm of B. Sumner Grozen in New Jersey (1939).
+Upon his return to the Pacific Northwest in 1940, he took a job as a draftsman with the Seattle firm of McClelland & Jones (1940-1942).